-- License fees - Lockage fees.
+- .
+License fees - .
+Lockage fees.

 Depending upon whether these four fee options are uniformly applied or river segment specific the impacts on the inland river traffic would be different.
-In general, a uniform charge per ton-mile of use imposed through a fuel tax would impact long haul movements such as grain from the upper Mississippi to New Orleans much more than short hauls.
+In general a uniform charge per ton-mile of use imposed through a fuel tax would impact long haul movements such as grain from the upper Mississippi to New Orleans much more than short hauls.
 Impacts from segment specific charges would be localized on the tributary, high cost rivers such as the Arkansas, Kentucky and the Appalachicola/Chattahoochee/Flint Rivers.
-It is quite conceivable that segment specific charges collecting 100 percent of costs would eliminate all commercial traffic on the high cost rivers.
+It is quite conceivable that segment specific charges would eliminate all commercial traffic on the high cost rivers.